pyocd/pyOCD/docs/automated_tests.md

 ## Testing with tox

-pyOCD includes a configuration file for tox that enables easy testing of both Python 2.7 and 3.7.
+pyOCD includes a configuration file for tox that enables easy testing of multiple Python versions.
 The tox tool is included in `dev-requirements.txt`, so it will already be present in a standard pyOCD developer virtual environment.

-To run the functional tests for both Python versions, just execute `tox` from the root of the pyOCD repo.
+To run the functional tests via tox, just execute `tox` from the root of the pyOCD repo.
 It will create new virtual environments for each Python version and run `automated_test.py`.

 Currently only the functions tests are included in the tox configuration.